Book Reviews

 four-stars

 Summer at Tiffany by Marjorie Hart is the true story of two best friends experiencing the time of their lives in New York City during the summer of 1945.
 The Cleveland Plain Dealer raves, “Hart writes about that stylish summer with verve, recollecting with a touching purity a magical summer in Manhattan, seen through the eyes of two 21-year-olds, just as the end of World War II approached.”
+Marjorie and her best friend Marty are about to have the best summer of their lives.

-Summer At Tiffany
+A Summer at Tiffany

 Do you remember the best summer of your life?